Click the 'Play' button to read out loud this webpage content

 Veerabhadra, also called as Veerabhadra Swamy, is a deity regarded as an aspect of Lord Shiva.
 He is believed to be Shiva himself in a ferocious form and is also held as a Shiva Gana, the commander of Shiva.
-A valiant hero is referred to as ‘Veera’, while ‘Bhadra’ is actually a friend.
-Shiva is said to have taken this fearful form to destroy the fire sacrifice of Daksha Prajapathi and quell his arrogance.
+Generally, a valiant hero is referred to as ‘Veera,’ while ‘Bhadra’ means a friend.
+Shiva is said to have taken this fearful form to destroy the fire sacrifice of Daksha Prajapati and quell his arrogance.

-There are many legends that cover the story of Goddess Parvathi, as Sati, marrying Lord Shiva and about the destruction of her father Daksha’s sacrifice.
+Many legends cover the story of Goddess Parvati, as Sati, marrying Lord Shiva and about the destruction of her father Daksha’s sacrifice.

-Later, Daksha performed the great Ashwamedha Yagya, the horse-sacrifice, for which he invited all the Gods but not Shiva.
-Still Sati went for the ritual, against the wishes of Shiva.
-There, Daksha spoke disparagingly about Shiva and this hurt Sati very deeply.
-Feeling badly humiliated thus, Sati jumped into the sacrificial fire and immolated herself.
-Coming to know of the tragedy, Shiva went wild with anger and sorrow, tore off a strand of his hair, and produced from it, the ferocious and massive form of Veerabhadra.
-He stood there towering and reaching up to the sky, was dark, had three flashing and burning eyes, wore a garland of skulls and had many hands carrying deadly weapons.
-Veerabhadra in his terrible form marched to Daksha’s place along with the equally terrible Bhadrakali, created by the divine Shakthi, and an army of Shiva Ganas, destroyed the sacrifice completely, played havoc on all that his eyes fell on, subdued and scattered the assembled Gods and ultimately, chopped off Daksha’s head and slayed him.
+Later, Daksha performed the great Ashwamedha Yagna, the horse sacrifice, for which he invited all the Gods but not Shiva.
+Still, Sati went for the ritual, against the wishes of Shiva.
+There, Daksha spoke disparagingly about Shiva and this hurt Sati very profoundly.
+Feeling humiliated, thus, Sati jumped into the sacrificial fire and immolated herself.
+Coming to know of the tragedy, Shiva went wild in anger and sorrow, plucked a strand of his hair, and produced from it, the ferocious and massive form of Veerabhadra.
+He stood there reaching up to the sky.
+He was dark, had three flashing and burning eyes, wore a garland of skulls and had many hands carrying deadly weapons.
+Veerabhadra in his terrifying form marched to Daksha’s place along with the equally fierce Bhadrakali, created by the divine Shakti, and an army of Shiva Ganas, wrecked the sacrificial ceremony, played havoc on all that his eyes fell on, subdued and scattered the assembled Gods and ultimately, chopped-off Daksha’s head and slayed him.

 However, acceding to the pleadings of Daksha’s wife later and showing mercy, Veerabhadra placed the head of a goat on the trunk of the slain Daksha and brought him back to life.
 The chastised Daksha sought pardon of the Lord and became an ardent Shiva Bhakta.

 Veerabhadra Swamy is worshipped with faith by people across the country.
-This deity remains the principal God of the Virasaivas, the aggressive Shaivites and is greatly worshipped in the state of Karnataka.
-While Veerabhadra can be seen in idol form in many Shiva temples, there are also temples dedicated exclusively to the Lord in places like Lepakshi in Andra Pradesh, Perambalur in Tamil Nadu and also near Rishikesh in Uttarakhand.
+This deity remains to be the principal God of the Virasaivas, the aggressive Shaivites and is much revered in the state of Karnataka.
+While Veerabhadra can be seen in an idol form in many Shiva temples, there are also temples dedicated exclusively to the Lord in places like Lepakshi in Andhra Pradesh, Perambalur in Tamil Nadu and also near Rishikesh in Uttarakhand.